Kiev says two Ukrainians killed in southern Germany were army members

 The investigating judge issued an arrest warrant for murder on Sunday.

-According to the investigations so far, it appears that the three men knew each other, a police spokesman said.
-Details still need to be clarified.
+According to the investigations so far, it appears that the three men knew each other.

+"We have clear evidence that the suspect was under the influence of alcohol," said police spokesman Stefan Sonntag.

+Bavaria's Interior Minister Joachim Herrmann told broadcaster Bayerischer Rundfunk on Sunday: "There are witness statements that the three people involved had been seen together before.
+There are indications that a lot of alcohol was involved with all those involved.
+This all needs to be clarified."